A muon scattering tomography system based on high spatial resolution scintillating detector: Conclusion and outlook

 The successful construction and validation of this MST setup open several promising future directions.
 While the PoCA algorithm has proven effective for initial imaging, the high-quality track data from our system is well-suited for more advanced reconstruction algorithms, such as Maximum Likelihood/Expectation Maximization (ML/EM) or machine learning-based methods.
 These algorithms have the potential to further enhance image fidelity and material discrimination capabilities.
-Due to the unique geometric configuration of plastic scintillators requires specialized processing techniques.
-To address this challenge, we are investigating alternative approaches using liquid scintillators, which exhibit luminescent properties similar to plastics, offer easier shaping and processing, and show promise for enhancing scalability and reducing costs in the large-area MST arrays.
+Furthermore, the modular design of the plastic scintillator detector offers a clear path towards large-area deployment.
+The detection area can be cost-effectively expanded to the scale of $2~\text{m} \times 2~\text{m}$ or larger by seamlessly splicing multiple shorter scintillator bars.
+This scalability is key to enabling large-area, high-precision muon imaging for practical applications.